Bay-Valley-Tech-Code-Academy/EatsInReach/README.md

 After cloning the repo:
 1. Navigate to EatsInReach in terminal by typing ```cd EatsInReach```.
 2. Install packages by typing ```npm install``` in terminal.
 You can also type ```npm i```.
 3. Create a .env file in the base folder.
-Put this inside:
+Add the following contents inside:

 ```
 DB_HOST=localhost